-Events and app integration
+Events and app interactions

-Events and app integration
+Events and app interactions

 ThoughtSpot supports a range of events that your app can listen to and respond to with appropriate actions.
 The embedded ThoughtSpot components emit events when they initialize and load, and when a user executes an action inside these components.
 The host application can also trigger events within the embedded ThoughtSpot objects, causing an alert or other action.